group

 Charlotte Mason, PhD

-Associate Professor at University of Copenhagencharlotte.mason [at] nbi.ku.dk
+Associate Professorcharlotte.mason [at] nbi.ku.dk

 My work focuses on understanding “Cosmic Dawn” – when and how did the first galaxies form, what are their connections with the dark matter halos they form in, and how was intergalactic hydrogen reionized?
 Outside of work I try to spend as much of my time as possible away from a computer, usually in or on water (mostly swimming and rowing).